TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/SharingAndSwitching/Index.rst

       }
    }

-Notice the additional :ts:`contentRight` element, which obtains content elements from the default named “Right” column position (#2) in a TYPO3 CMS backend page.
+Notice the additional :typoscript:`contentRight` element, which obtains content elements from the default named “Right” column position (#2) in a TYPO3 CMS backend page.
 Also, notice that the Fluid template name has not changed.